 - Responds to inquiries promptly and is willing to speak over the phone.

-- We answer questions about their operation, how they get their animals, how many adoptions they complete annually, how many foster homes they have, and their spay/neuter policy.
+- Will answer questions about their operation, how they get their animals, how many adoptions they complete annually, how many foster homes they have, and their spay/neuter policy.

 - The facility appears to be clean and well-organized, and the animals seem to be well-fed and healthy.
 The ratio of foster homes to the total number of animals isn’t alarming if the group operates solely from foster homes.